Horizon fluxes of binary black holes in eccentric orbits: Application to eccentric orbit

-Along with the overall increase in complexity, the quasi-Keplerian case also introduces additional new features.
-Unlike in the Newtonian case, now three eccentricities $e_t$, $e_r$, and $e_{\phi}$ appear instead of one.
-These eccentricities can be connected to one another or to the orbital energy and angular momentum \cite{Damour:2004bz, Memmesheimer:2004cv}.
+Unlike in the Newtonian case, now three eccentricities $e_t$, $e_r$, and $e_{\phi}$ are required to describe the orbit instead of one.
+These eccentricities are related to each other and to the orbital energy and angular momentum \cite{Damour:2004bz, Memmesheimer:2004cv}.
 The quasi-Keplerian equations also show the well-known periastron precession.
 We will not show the expressions here for brevity.
 The expressions can be found in Ref. \cite{Moore:2016qxz}.

-To find the required PN expansions it is important to choose an appropriate set of constants of the motion.
-There are several possible choices for the principal constants of motion.
-These include some combination of the orbital energy $E$, the magnitude of the reduced angular momentum $h$, the mean motion $n$, the semimajor axis $a_r$, or one of the three eccentricities $(e_t,\, e_r,\, e_{\phi})$.
-One of the convenient and conventional choices is to choose the mean motion $n$ and the time eccentricity $e_t$ \cite{Damour:2004bz, Memmesheimer:2004cv}.
-In addition to the principal (intrinsic) constants of motion, two positional (extrinsic) constants of motion ($c_l$ and $c_{\lambda}$) determine the orientation of the orbit and the orbital phase at a reference time $t_0$.
-These constants of motions are fixed for conservative orbits as no radiation reaction is considered.
+To find the required PN expansions appropriate set of constants of the motion needs to be chosen.
+There are several possible choices for the principal constants of motion \cite{Damour:2004bz, Memmesheimer:2004cv}.
 When radiation reaction is considered the evolution of these constants leads to the inspiral motion and the resulting complete GW waveforms.

-With the choice of a set of constants made it is possible to express $r$, $\Dot{r}$, $\phi$, and $\Dot{\phi}$ in terms of $n$, $e_t$, $c_l$ $c_{\lambda}$ and the eccentric anomaly $u$.
-The exact expressions are given to 3PN order and harmonic gauge in Eqs.
-(23)–(26) of Ref. \cite{Memmesheimer:2004cv} or to 2PN order and ADM gauge in Eqs.
-(51)–(54) of Ref. \cite{Damour:2004bz}.
+With the choice of a set of constants $r$, $\Dot{r}$, $\phi$, and $\Dot{\phi}$ is expressed in terms of $n$, $e_t$, $c_l$ $c_{\lambda}$ and the eccentric anomaly $u$ \cite{Memmesheimer:2004cv, Damour:2004bz}.
 For the current purpose, only $1.5$PN results in a harmonic gauge will suffice.
 For this reason, we demonstrate the $1.5$PN harmonic gauge expressions below,

 \begin{widetext}

 \end{widetext}